 Physical therapists can provide:

-- Prescriptions for ambulatory devices that include, but are not limited to, the use of walkers, wheelchairs, and power wheelchairs depending on the point in progression of the disease
+- Prescriptions for a broad range of ambulatory devices such as walkers, wheelchairs, and power wheelchairs depending on the point in progression of the disease

 - Range-of-motion and stretching exercises to prevent and manage pain and improve function